Table of Contents

 The professionals will sort the situation out properly.

 After the Diagnosis

-Especially for dogs who had a slipped disc or even Lyme disease, physical therapy can help him gain his strength and agility back.
+Especially for dogs who have a slipped disc or even Lyme disease, physical therapy can help them gain their strength and agility back.

 To help with this, use a long towel or sheet and put it under your dog's belly.
 Hold the ends as you walk (think of a stork holding a baby).